shalimarchalhoub/DSP_AT3_Web_App/README.md

 ./
 |
 ├── app/
 │   └── streamlit_app.py            <- Python Code used to display the final application in the Docker Container ├── src/
 │   ├── __init__.py                 <- turns src folder into a package for importing in main script │   ├── config.py                   <- python script containing the code to configure the app │   ├── Database/
 │      ├── dsipaly.py               <- python script for displaying the menu to connect to a database │      ├── logics.py                <- python script that manages the connection to a Postgres Databse │      └── queries.py               <- python script for SQL queries related to the Database
 │   ├── Dataframe/
 │      ├── dsipaly.py               <- python script for displaying the overall information for a selected table │      ├── logics.py                <- python script that manages the dataset loaded from Postgres │      └── queries.py               <- python script for SQL queries related to the dataframe │   ├── serie_date/
 │      ├── dsipaly.py               <- python script for displaying information on all date/time columns
 │      ├── logics.py                <- python script that manages date/time columns loaded from Postgres
 │      └── queries.py               <- python script for SQL queries related to date columns
 │   ├── serie_numeric/
-│      ├── dsipaly.py                   <- python script for displaying information on all of the numeric columns │      ├── logics.py                    < - ppython script that manages numeric columns loaded from Postgres
-│      └── queries.py                   <- python script for SQL queries related to numeric columns
-│   ├── serie_text/
+│      ├── dsipaly.py               <- python script for displaying information on all of the numeric columns │      ├── logics.py                < -python script that manages numeric columns loaded from Postgres │      └── queries.py               <- python script for SQL queries related to numeric columns │   ├── serie_text/
 │      ├── dsipaly.py               <- python script for displaying information on all of the text columns │      ├── logics.py                <- python script that manages text columns loaded from Postgres │      └── queries.py               <- python script for SQL queries related to to text columns
 |   ├──test
 │      ├── test_database_logics.py      <- python script for testing code from Database/logics.py
 │      ├── test_database_queries.py     <- python script for testing code from Database/queries.py